rv178/dmenu/README.md

 dmenu is an efficient dynamic menu for X.

 # Requirements

 In order to build dmenu you need the Xlib header files.

 # Installation

-Edit config.mk to match your local setup (dmenu is installed into the /usr/local namespace by default).
+Edit src/config.mk to match your local setup (dmenu is installed into the /usr/local namespace by default).

+Change directories into `src`

 Afterwards enter the following command to build and install dmenu (if necessary as root):

     make clean install

 # Running dmenu

 See the man page for details.

 # Screenshots

 ![Alt text](./screenshots/ss.png)